Civilian Police Assistance Training Team: History

 Under Saddam Hussein’s regime, in order to hold a high rank in a government concern, it was virtually mandatory to also hold a high rank in the Ba’ath Party.
 By dismissing such great numbers of government employees out of hand, the CPA also lost some badly needed institutional knowledge on how government agencies functioned and how problems might best be attacked.

-In March 2004, Brigadier Andrew Mackay of the UK Army was appointed as the first Commanding General of CPATT.
+In March 2004, Brigadier Andrew Mackay of the British Army was appointed as the first Commanding General of CPATT.
 Initially, CPATT was subordinate to Major General Eaton and the Office of Security Transition (OST), but in June 2004, the Multi-National Security Transition Command – Iraq (MNSTC-I) was established and LTG David Petraeus appointed as its Commanding General.
-In 2008 (MNSTC-I) reorganized creating two Directorates the Directorate of Interior Affairs (DoIA) and the Directorate of Defense Affairs (DDA).
+In 2008 MNSTC-I reorganized, creating two Directorates the Directorate of Interior Affairs (DoIA) and the Directorate of Defense Affairs (DDA).
 CPATT, currently under the command of Major General Nelson J. Cannon, is now a subordinate unit of DoIA.

+In June 2009, the organization structure changed again with the creation of the Iraqi Training and Advisory Mission (ITAM) led by US Army Major General Richard J. Rowe, Jr, the Iraqi Security Assistance Mission (ISAM), and the Partnership Strategy Group (PSG-I).
+ITAM and ISAM, INCTF and PSG-I report to the Deputy Commanding General.

+ITAM was focused on institutional training while ISAM focused on Foreign Military Sales.

+Under the new ITAM structure the Civilian Police Assistance Training Team became ITAM-Police.